 Part 1 – HIS EARLY RUGBY LEAGUE CAREER

-It was at what was, arguably, the peak of the Salford team of the sixties and seventies that John Butler, who had already gained international honours whilst with Rochdale Hornets, was approached and readily agreed to a move to join the high flying Reds, not as a stand off which was where he had predominantly played and gained his representative honours, but as a centre to the try-scoring machine, who was his winger-to-be, Keith Fielding.
+It was at what was, arguably, the peak of the Salford team of the sixties and seventies that John Butler who had already gained international honours whilst with Rochdale Hornets, was approached and readily agreed to a move to join the high flying Reds, not as a stand off which was where he had predominantly played and gained his representative honours, but as a centre to the try-scoring machine which was his winger-to-be, Keith Fielding.

 Born in the hotbed of rugby league, the Thatto Heath area of St Helens, to former, thirties, St Helens second rower of the same name, John Jnr, from his earliest memories, was absolutely in love with the game, and grew up playing for St Austin’s Primary School, and also the St Helens Town Team, before moving on to join Saints’ C, and then B, teams.

 “When I was fifteen, the school team I played in won the Lancashire Cup, and that attracted the interest of Saints who I joined.
 We trained on a Wednesday and played each Saturday,” he recalls.
 “During that time, I actually had a spell playing in the forwards, either in the second row or at loose forward.
 I wasn’t a particularly big lad, but I remained in those positions right up to the age of nineteen.”